 “When looking to sell an appreciated asset or stock, you will always want to see if the tax can be offset by a loss,” Milgram said.
 “If this isn’t possible, then you can consider splitting the sale over multiple years.”

-Taxpayers can deduct their losses from their investment gains dollar for dollar, and deducting long- or short-term losses can minimize or eliminate any short-term capital gains tax you might owe.
+Taxpayers can offset their losses from their investment gains dollar for dollar from capital gains of the same type.
 If you don’t have investment gains to deduct a loss from, you can deduct your loss from ordinary income instead, but you’re limited to deducting $3,000 in realized investment losses per year ($1,500 if you’re married and filing separately).
 You can carry the excess over indefinitely to deduct against investment gains or ordinary income in future years.